anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 - Validate keystone-api
 - Validate keystone-rabbitmq
 - Validate keystone-rabbitmq
-- Validate maridb cluster is insync
+- Validate mariadb cluster is in sync
 - Studown mariadb and upon restart ensure its sync up with masterdb
 - Validate ceph (if including in implementation)
 - Restart ceph-osd (if including in implementation)